 The Q-liner gives you detailed information about the river flow and provides an accurate bottom/bed profile.
 It is ideal for rivers 1-30 m wide and 0.3 - 10 m deep.
 The Q-liner uses Doppler technology to measure the vertical velocity profile.
-One of the big advantages is that the Q-liner can be operated from the shore through blue tooth communication.
+One of the big advantages is that the Q-liner is operated from the shore by bluetooth communication.

 - Field chart: Q-liner Disko

 - Operating instructions Mobile River Discharge System OTT Q-liner 2

 - Q-liner -located in the Lab building (Remember to charge batteries beforehand!!)

 - PDA (Remember to charge!!)

-- Folding rule
+- Folding rule or measuring tape

+- Waders

-- Waders - Camera
+- Camera

-- 1. Read the Manual: Operating instructions Mobile River Discharge System OTT Q-liner 2. - 2.
-Charge the Q-liner and the PDA - 3.
-Use the frame back pack to transport the Q-liner to the river - 4.
-Take a digital photo from the photo points (figure 6.12).
+- 1. Read the Manual "Operating instructions Mobile River Discharge System OTT Q-liner 2". - 2.
+Charge the Q-liner and the PDA. - 3.
+Use the frame backpack to transport the Q-liner to the river.
+Wrap the soft sleeping pad around the Q-liner before it is securely strapped to the backpack. - 4.
+Take photos from the photo points (figure 6.12).
 Make sure the camera has the right date and time stamp!! - 5.
 Take a close up photo of the water table at the stage level (make sure you can read the stage).
 Photos can be a great help when evaluating the data).